APPROPRIATE LINES OF COMMUNICATION

 Parent-Teacher Organization (PTO)

 E.M.
-Baker’s PTO Co-Presidents are Ms. Bettina Segal and Mr. Bill Groel.
-We are so fortunate to have a supportive PTO.
+Baker School is so fortunate to have a wonderful, active, and supportive PTO.
 All PTO meetings are held at E.M.
 Baker School.
 Dates and times can be found in the District Calendar.